-The main body of your stove is guaranteed for 7 years.
-This does not include broken glass, crazed glass, fire bricks, door seals, grates, ash pans, paint and over-firing.

-Incorrect use or installation not carried out by a registered installer qualified to install this style of appliance (Usually HETAS or OFTEC registered) will void the guarantee.
+The main body of your stove is guaranteed for 5 years.
+This does not include broken glass, Crazed glass, fire bricks, door seals, grates, ash pans, paint and over-firing.
+Incorrect use or installation not carried out by a registered HETAS installer will void the guarantee.
 The only exceptions will be if the install has been signed off by your local authority.
 Please keep hold of the invoice as this will be requested if a claim is started.
-If this is not provided upon request, we may not be able to escalate your claim.
-In cases where no invoice was provided for the stove itself the guarantee will begin from the date the install was signed off by the appropriate body.
-In cases where an invoice was received the guarantee will begin from the sale date on the invoice.
-We do not cover any cost incurred when removing faulty appliances or installing new ones, even if it has been proven that the stove is faulty.
+If this is not provided upon request, we will not be able to escalate your claim.
+The guarantee will begin from the sale date on the invoice and we do not cover any cost incurred when removing faulty appliances or installing new ones, even if it has been proven that the stove is faulty.
 For full guarantee details please visit www.ecosystoves.co.uk